egison/egison/docs/tutorial/quick-tour.rst

 Egison Quick Tour
 =================

-This section introduces basic functionalities of Egison for pattern-matching oriented programming.
+This section introduces basic functionalities of Egison for pattern-match-oriented programming.

 ``matchAll`` and matchers
 =========================

-Egison provides some syntactic constructs for expressing pattern-matching.
+Egison provides some syntactic constructs for expressing pattern matching.
 The most basic one among them is ``matchAll``.

 ::